 Extending the simple separation between horizontal and vertical components is a metric similar to channel density.
 Sweeping through the layout either vertically or horizontally, one can track horizontal and vertical routing demand.
-"Best-case" and "worstcase" congestion levels for the H and V routing layers can be found.
-When horizontal and vertical placement densities are compared for Feng Shui, Capo, and Dragon, the overall results are similar to those in Table 5.
+"Bestcase" and "worst-case" congestion levels for the H and V routing layers can be found.
+When horizontal and vertical placement densities are compared for Feng Shui, Capo, and Dragon, the overall results are similar to those in Table 9.

-Our final suggestion for "simple" congestion metrics are those based on "probabilistic" routing models [47, 38, 33] as follows. - The core area is decomposed into a regular grid of routing tiles. - Each signal net is decomposed into Steiner or spanning trees.
+Our final suggestion for "simple" congestion metrics are those based on "probabilistic" routing models [53, 44, 38] as follows.